bits-mayank/Group-21/README.md

-# A web based application for conducting the online quizzes.
+# Online Evaluator for MCQ